sonatype-nexus-community/the-cla/README.md

 - `REACT_APP_COMPANY_NAME`, `REACT_APP_CLA_APP_NAME`, `REACT_APP_GITHUB_CLIENT_ID`

 Additionally, to communicate with the GitHub API, you will need to have the pem file that is generated when you set up your GitHub App, in the root of this repo.
 All of our scripts have it named `the-cla.pem`, so if you name it that, you change nothing, and the Docker build works, etc...

+#### App Installation on Repository

+One more step...install the [GitHub App](https://github.com/settings/apps) you created above on a repository, so it can do it's thang.
+See [Installing GitHub Apps](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).

+Click the `Edit` button to edit the GitHub App.
+This will show a sidebar on the left that includes a `Install App` link.
+Click it, and chose an organization or account under which to install the app, and click `Install`.
+Select which repositories (e.g. `all` or `some`) in which to install the app.

+To verify `the-cla` is working, you can create a new Pull Request in a repository you just setup with the app.

 ### Deploy Application to AWS